Skip Navigation

 Online Linguistics

 The Department of Linguistics is currently developing an educational project to convert large general education courses in Linguistics to an online format, with all lecture material, media clips, discussions, homework problems, and exams offered online.
-Three courses are part of the project for now:
+Three courses have been converted to an asynchronous online modality:

-- LIN 110 The Anatomy of English Words - Already offered fully online
+• LIN 110 The Anatomy of English Words

-- LIN 200 Language in the United States - Already offered fully online
+• LIN 200 Language in the United States

 LIN 101 Human Language

-This course will match the content, rigor, and skill-building of the in-person linguistics 101 course but in the online modality.
+This course matches the content, rigor, and skill-building of the in-person linguistics 101 course but in the online modality.
 The course aims to:

 Topics covered include the staples of a linguistics 101 like phonetics, phonology, morphology, syntax, and semantics along with sign language, language acquisition, writing systems, computational linguistics, and careers in linguistics.